felippe-regazio/nasa-neo/README.md

 ## Setup

-If you dont have a Nasa's API key, you must please create one.
-Now:
+If you dont have a Nasa's API key, you must please create one at https://api.nasa.gov/.

 - Clone this repository
 - Run `npm install` on the project folder